Swimming Pool Rules and Regulations

 4. Employees are the only persons allowed in staff rooms, lter room, chemical storage areas and of ces.

 5. Smoking is not permitted in the facility.
+Smoking outside of the facility must be a minimum of 100 yards away from building.

 6. Use of lockers in locker room is at your own risk.
 Locks may be used but must be removed each day.
 Permanent lockers are available for $10 per month.
 Customer bags and/or belongings may be kept on pool deck.